 The Trust's land and buildings, which are held at fair value, have the function of an investment and are classified as an investment property (refer Note 1k).
-In accordance with Accounting Standards, investment properties are not subject to depreciation.
+In accordance with Accounting Standards, investment properties are not subject to depreciation when measured at fair value.
 Accordingly the investment properties are not depreciated.
 Taxation allowances for the depreciation of buildings and plant and equipment, that are classified as investment properties, are claimed by the Trust and contributed to the tax deferred components of the distribution.